‘It’s very hard on them’: Huntington seniors face uncertain plans for graduation ceremony

 Little details that help make sense of what these students have been through during these unprecedented times.

-“People really care that we don’t get all the perks of being a senior,” says Huntington High School Senior Bella Hale.
+“People really care that we don’t get all the perks of being a senior,” Hale says.
 “We’re supported, which makes all of us feel better in the end, so I appreciate it.”

 “The concerns of our students and the people that work here obviously come first,” Hale said.
 A timely lesson for her about public health, as a senior waiting to graduate makes her way to study nursing at West Virginia University.